Alabama Salary and Independent Contractor Misclassification Attorneys

 Misclassification is not limited to any particular industry and has become increasingly common in Alabama.
 It has affected people in the business of information technology, healthcare, trucking, construction, sales, and building services.

 If you are a misclassified employee in Alabama, you are not alone.
+The Employment and Consumer Law Group are here to help you.
 There are countless employees facing this common issue, all of whom should have the correct classification and receive the proper compensation.

-Schedule a consultation with an Alabama salary and independent contractor misclassification lawyer today, and speak with someone who may be able to assist you in recovering back wages, damages, and attorney fees.
+Schedule a consultation with an Alabama employment lawyer today, and speak with someone who may be able to assist you in recovering back wages, damages, and attorney fees.